-- 188. Charities may operate through a variety of different structures, which are established either formally as branches or associates, or informally, for example, through an informal partnership arrangement.
-The requirements of this ISA apply equally to these informal structures as it does to more conventional group structures. - 189.
-For example, ISA (UK) 600 would apply in both the following circumstances: - A centrally administered organisation with branches in the UK and/or overseas where financial information prepared by each branch is aggregated into a single set of financial statements, but where statutory group financial statements are not required to be prepared. - A parent charity with a group structure including subsidiaries, joint ventures and associates.
+- 190. Charities may operate through a variety of different structures, which are established either formally as branches or associates, or informally, for example, through an informal partnership arrangement.
+The requirements of this ISA (UK) apply equally to these informal structures as they do to more conventional group structures. - 191.
+For example, ISA (UK) 600 applies in both the following circumstances: - A centrally administered organisation with branches in the UK and/or overseas where financial information prepared by each branch is aggregated into a single set of financial statements, but where statutory group financial statements are not required to be prepared. - A parent charity with a group structure including subsidiaries, joint ventures and associates.